-To verify which module you have logged into, the GUI header banner and the CLI prompt shows its hostname.
+To verify which FIM or FPM you have logged into, the GUI header banner and the CLI prompt shows its hostname.
 The System Information dashboard widget also shows the host name and serial number.
-The CLI prompt also shows slot address in the format <hostname> [<slot address>] #.
+The CLI prompt also shows the slot address in the format <hostname> [<slot address>] #.

-Logging in to different modules allows you to use FortiView or Monitor GUI pages to view the activity of that module.
+Logging in to different FIMs or FPMs allows you to use dashboard widgets, FortiView, or Monitor GUI pages to view the activity of that FIM or FPM.
 Even though you can log in to different modules, you can only make configuration changes from the primary FIM; which is usually the FIM in slot 1.